 How to Manage Your Time

 There is no single proven way or method you can use to manage your time; it depends entirely on you as an individual and the work you do and the amount of it piling up.
-Start, however, by looking at how you are currently spending your time and then noting this down every day for a week.
+Start, however, by looking at how you are currently spending your time and then noting this down every day for a week, I use Harvest time tracking.
 At the end of this week, review your schedule and see where you are wasting time or where you could be more productive.

-Look for things to delegate, things to move around, or things to automate or simply cut out of your day entirely.
+Look for things to delegate, things to move around, or things to automate or simply cut out of your day entirely – this is the most important, try and see the tasks that you should not be doing.
 Try to prioritize your tasks based on urgency, level of focus needed, or any other classification you will find useful.

 The 80/20 Rule